JdoubleG/PSL-Project1/README.md

 (__TO DO__: Discussion of findings, what worked, what didn't, interesting discoveries along the way (good or bad), etc...)

+One interesting discovery was that the logarithm transformation we identified as worth pursuing for several columns was ultimately not necessary to generate predictions with a RSME below the specified threshold.
+However, _necessary_ is an important word to note: while it's possible the transformation would have indeed reduced the RSME, since we were operating on a deadline, we opted not to consider this possibility.
+Were we performing a more thorough attempt to predict Sale_Price with infinite time at our disposal, there is no doubt we would have explored this possibility.

 ### Remarks: